AndMastro/EpiDetect/README.md

 # Explainable Deep Learning for Network Analysis of Epistatic Interactions
 Detection of SNP-SNP epistasis via neural network models interpretation.
 This is the official repository of the work "A Novel Deep Learning Approach For Network Analysis of Epistatic Interactions".

+This repository contains the implementation of the EpiCID algorithm for explainability and of the centrality analysis framework of EpiDetect.

+The reposotory provides the code for both training and explaianiling the NN models using the provided XAI method.
+The data are not contained in the repo since not freely available.

+### Model defintion and training (optional)

+The repo contains the scrit ```regressionNetDense.py``` that can be used to train a MLP model.
+The file can be edited to adpat it to your own data.
+In order to reproduce the results in the paper, it is enough to skip this step and perform the subsequent explanation phase using the neural network weights provided in the repository.
+Those are the weight learned by the NN model trained on the UK Biobank dataset (as described in the paper).

+### Model explainability

+By running the script ```epistaticCosineInteractionDetectionSNPAggregationMutliWay.py``` it is possbile to explain the model and determin interacting input features (SNPs).
+The script will load the NN weights and apply the EpiCID algorithm, generating a file with interacting pairs of SNPs.

+### Centrality analysis

+Using the script ```AutoScape.py``` it is possible run centrality analysis on epistatic network obtained with the previous step.
+In the paper it was run on the top-1000 interactions.